-Combination oral contraceptives should not be used in women who are receiving Hepatitis C drug combinations containing ombitasvir/paritaprevir/ritonavir, with or without dasabuvir, due to the potential for ALT elevations (see Warnings, Risk of liver enzyme elevations with concomitant hepatitis c treatment).
+Women who are receiving Hepatitis C drug combinations containing ombitasvir/paritaprevir/ritonavir, with or without dasabuvir, due to the potential for ALT elevations (see Warnings, Risk of liver enzyme elevations with concomitant hepatitis c treatment).

 Do not use LO/OVRAL-28 in women with liver disease, such as acute viral hepatitis or severe (decompensated) cirrhosis of the liver [see Contraindications].
 Acute or chronic disturbances of liver function may necessitate the discontinuation of COC use until markers of liver function return to normal and COC causation has been excluded.
 Discontinue LO/OVRAL-28 if jaundice develops.

 LO/OVRAL-28 is contraindicated in women with benign and malignant liver tumors [see Contraindications].
 Hepatic adenomas are associated with COC use.
 An estimate of the attributable risk is 3.3 cases/100,000 users.
 Rupture of hepatic adenomas may cause death through intra-abdominal hemorrhage.

 Studies have shown an increased risk of developing hepatocellular carcinoma in long-term (>8 years) COC users.
 However the risk of liver cancers in COC users approaches less than one case per million users.